lansot/compx518-a3-pwman/README.md

 Simple stupid password manager, written in Go.

-Stored credentials are stored in an encrypted key/value "vault" file, locked behind a master password.
+Stored credentials are stored in an encrypted "vaultfile", locked behind a master password.

 This password manager program can be invoked with 4 different commands (`pwman [COMMAND]`).